php-dev-br/laravel-doc-pt-br/billing.md

 <a name="without-credit-card-up-front"></a>
 ### Without Credit Card Up Front

-If you would like to offer trial periods without collecting the user's payment method information up front, you may set the `trial_ends_at` column on the user record to your desired trial ending date.
+If you would like to offer trial periods without collecting the user's payment method information up front, you may simply set the `trial_ends_at` column on the user record to your desired trial ending date.
 This is typically done during user registration:

     $user = User::create([
         // Populate other user properties...
-        'trial_ends_at' => now()->addDays(10),
+        'trial_ends_at' => Carbon::now()->addDays(10),
     ]);

 > {note}  Be sure to add a [date mutator](eloquent-mutators.md#date-mutators) for `trial_ends_at` to your model definition.